the-teachingRSE-project/competencies/competencies.md

 The constantly evolving software environment can hinder or prevent reproducibility.
 In this changing environment, a significant amount of effort in (research) software development needs to be spent on maintenance to ensure that software remains useful or even installable.
+Maintenance RSEs are mainly concerned with change management for code and documentation, and working with the community to safeguard usability and adaptability.

+#### Legacy RSEs
+Research software may be used and evolved over generations of research without change management or governance processes, which may lead to the emergence of legacy code that is actively used.
-With regard to which additional competency is required, these are people having experience with software stacks that are not part of the general curricula any more (e.g., \gls{COBOL} or \gls{Fortran}).
+To safeguard continued usability and adoption, these RSEs have experience in working with legacy code, and are competent in the application of software stacks that are not part of the general curricula any more (e.g., \gls{COBOL} or \gls{Fortran}).

 #### HPC-RSE